chrispruitt/pythena/README.md

 ```

 ## Note
 By default, when executing athena queries, via boto3 or the AWS athena console, the results are saved in an s3 bucket.
 This module by default, assuming a successful execution, will delete the s3 result file to keep s3 clean.
-If an s3_output_url is provided, it the result file will not be deleted.
+If an s3_output_url is provided, then the result file will not be deleted.